Biden, Padilla, Pelosi, Israel: WE Are Your Red Line! : Indybay

 Location Details:

-On June 8, people are coming together from across the country to D.C. to surround the White House, to be the "red line" we must insist on.
+On June 8, people are going to D.C. to surround the White House, to be the "red line" we must insist on.

 Our June 7 event in San Francisco will LEAD FOR THE COUNTRY!